-3.7.2.
-Linear Reluctance Motor
+4.7.1.1 Linear Reluctance Motor

-A linear reluctance motor (LRM) is an electromagnetic motor which produces magnetic forces to push the vehicle forward.
-In order to produce magnetic forces, some coils from the stator (S1, S2... in Figure 72) are powered up by direct current, producing a horizontal magnetic force, aligning in the vertical direction the teeth from the translator (T1, T2... in Figure 72) with the coils.
+A linear reluctance motor (LRM) is an electromagnetic motor which produces magnetic forces to push the vehicle forward (Figure 76).
+In order to produce magnetic forces, some coils from the stator (S1, S2... in Figure 77) are powered up by direct current, producing a horizontal magnetic force, aligning in the vertical direction the teeth from the translator (T1, T2... in Figure 77) with the coils.
 At this point, these coils are switched off and the following coils are powered up, forcing the teeth to be aligned again with the following coils, and so on, producing a linear movement of the translator.
 For the vehicle to move forward, it must be mechanically attached to the translator.

 However, together with the force produced in the horizontal direction, a secondary vertical force is generated.
-In order to avoid movement in the vertical direction, Hyperloop developers utilizing this motor will place two stators (Errore.
-L'origine riferimento non è stata trovata.), which will cancel the vertical force and allow to work with smaller coils since the number of coils is doubled.
+In order to avoid movement in the vertical direction, Hyperloop developers utilizing this motor will place enough stators to compensate the vertical force and allow to work with smaller coils since the number of coils is doubled.